Aneerban1411/MNIST/README.md

 For more information about the dataset:http://yann.lecun.com/exdb/mnist/

-Let's have a quick overview of the data-
+Let's have a quick overview of the data- <br>

 <img src='https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png'>

-If we break down the problem, we notice that it is not some complex machine learning based image recognition problem.
+If we break down the problem, we notice that it is not some complex machine learning based image recognition problem, instead it is just an image classification problem.